Stephen-Fan/Running-Tracker/README.md

 (one sentence per bullet, maximum 4 bullets):**

 * We used a calendar API to connect to our database and display user plans.
-* We fetched plan's data from database and made charts based on data.
+* We fetched the plan's stats from the database and made charts based on user running stats.
-* We embeded Google Map and Geolocation functionality and created marker (stored locally and remotely) in map to indicate plan's location.
+* We embedded Google Maps and Geolocation functionality and created markers (stored locally and remotely) in the map to indicate the plan's location.

 Which (if any) device integration(s) does your app support?

-* The Google Map and Geolocation is integrated in the app.
+* Google Maps and Geolocation are integrated into the app.

 Which (if any) progressive web app feature(s) does your app support?